Goran Trobok

-Goran Trobok (Горан Тробок; born 6 September 1974) is a Serbian former footballer who played as a defensive midfielder.
+Goran Trobok (Горан Тробок; born 6 September 1974) is a Serbian retired footballer who played as a defensive midfielder.

 Early life

 A Bosnian Serb, Trobok was born in Pale, Bosnia and Herzegovina, but moved to Budva, Montenegro at the age of 17 with the onset of the Bosnian War.

 Club career

 While playing for Budućnost Podgorica (1993–1997) and Partizan (1997–2003) in the First League of Serbia and Montenegro, Trobok became the most capped player in the competition's history.
 He also won three national championship titles and two national cups with the Crno-beli.

 International career

-Between 2000 and 2004, Trobok made 10 official appearances for the national team of Serbia and Montenegro (previously known as FR Yugoslavia).
+Between 2000 and 2004, Trobok made 10 official appearances for the Serbia and Montenegro national team (previously known as FR Yugoslavia).
 He also represented the nation at the Millennium Super Soccer Cup in India, winning the tournament (not officially recognized by FIFA).